aalok-sathe/sentspace/README.md

 ## About The Project

 `sentspace`
-aims to characterize language stimuli using a collection of metrics and comparisons.
+gives users a better understanding of the distribution of linguistic stimuli, specifically, sentences, in comparison with large corpora. `sentspace` achieves this using a collection of psycholinguistic datasets and linguistic features.
-Imagine you generated a set of sentences based on some optimization algorithm or extracted them from an ANN language model.
-How do these 'artificially' generated sentences compare to naturally occurring sentences?
+Imagine you have collected a set of sentences for use in a language experiment, or generated sentences using an artificial neural network language model.
+How does your set of sentences compare to naturally occurring sentences?
+What are the dimensions along which your sentences deviate from *normal*?

-In the present form of `sentspace`, a user can feed `sentspace` sentences and obtain sentence feature values along many metrics in a single interface.
+`sentspace` provides you with numerical estimates of these values, as well as allows you to visualize the high-dimensional space in a web-based application.

 ## Documentation
 [![CircleCI](https://circleci.com/gh/aalok-sathe/sentspace/tree/main.svg?style=svg)](https://circleci.com/gh/aalok-sathe/sentspace/tree/main)